Types and Their Constructions

 Professional and low handicap golfers with high swing speeds need a ball with

-low initial spin (for distance) and high iron
+low initial spin (for distance) and high iron spin

-these requirements with a unique "dual core"
+requirements with a unique "dual core" design.

-In a 4 piece construction, the 2 piece core (shown in
+a 4 piece construction, the 2 piece core (shown in

-is surrounded by a thin mantle
+green and light grey) is surrounded by a thin mantle

 layer, and then a urethane, dimpled cover.
 The urethane

-cover in conjunction with the
+cover in conjunction with the other components give

-give

 these balls the "drop and stop" action you see on the weekend broadcasts.